xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 {{< embed-svg-hidden-on-desktop "static/svg/tech-stack.svg" >}}

-## Experience
+## Project Experience
-I offer more than 12 years of professional experience in the IT field.
-This experience is spread across the following technologies, topics and industries.
+I offer more than 12 years of professional experience in the IT environment across various roles in IT management and Software Engineering.
+My experience is distributed across technologies and industries as follows.
+Details on individual experiences can be found in my [project portfolio]({{< ref "projects" >}}).

 ### Technology Experience